magepages/mpdocs/docs/quick-order/index.md

   * Customers only need to fill the information of products as the following format: SKU, qty, size:M, color: Black
   * Customers need to line up to add other products.
   * Finally, customers click on 9 - Add to list to add products to the virtual cart.
-  * For example: 24-MB01,10,m,pink
+  * For example: MH02, 9, size:M, color:Red

 * 8 - **Add multiple products by CSV file**:
   * Customers need to download sample CSV file at first import by CSV to know the format in the CSV file.
-  * With the CSV file satisfied, all products listed in that will be added into the virtual cart after clicking 9 - Add to list
+  * With the CSV file satisfied, all products listed in that will be added into the virtual cart after clicking `Upload Now`

-* 9 - **Add to list button**: After customers enter the information into SKU box or upload the CSV file, they need to click on this button to add them into the virtual cart.
+* 9 - **Add to list button**:
+  * After customers enter the information into SKU box or upload the CSV file, they need to click on this button to add them into the virtual cart.
+  * This button only works if the SKU box has the information.

-* 10 - **Clear**: When clicking this button, the virtual cart will be empty.
+* 10 - **Clear All List**: When clicking this button, the virtual cart will be empty.
 All products in the virtual cart will be deleted.

 ## How to configure